0ut1awStar/Git_Scraper/README.md

 # Scheduled scraper

-Check for updates to art classes (dates, times, cost).
+Check for updates on various web pages.